Westacular/sortable-coding-challenge/README.md

 While it was tempting to use a form of fuzzy string matching or a probabilistic pattern recognition approach, the highly specific nature of the model numbers seen in the data and the desire for minimal false positives suggested that a more exact technique was appropriate.

-Instead, I approached the problem of identifying whether a (often rather poorly written) listing matches a given product by trying to recreate the logic I personally would use when deciding if it was a match.
+I approached the problem of identifying whether a (often rather poorly written or formatted) listing matches a given product by trying to recreate the logic I personally would use when deciding if it was a match.
 Roughly speaking, this means:

 * Either the manufacturer or the product family must be clearly identified in the listing.
 * The core, salient portion of the product's model number must be present in the listing.